thecloudsavvy/simple_bloggin/README.md

-# A Sample Responsive Blogging platform
+# A Responsive Blogging platform
 A simple PHP Blogging platform

 ### Technologies to Use: